 - Minerals: Contains sodium and a small amount of calcium

-- Nutritional Benefit: Baking powder is used as a leavening agent to make the cake rise but contributes minimal nutritional value.
+- Used as a leavening agent to help the cake rise, contributing minimal nutritional value.

 4. Ground Cinnamon (1 tsp)